 How to challenge a planning decision

-A 'claim for judicial review' is dealt with by the Administrative Court and includes a claim to review the lawfulness of a decision, action or failure to act in relation to the exercise of a public function, in this case, a planning decision.
+However, you can challenge the lawfulness of a decision via Judicial Review.
+This is dealt with by the Administrative Court and can review the lawfulness of a decision, action or failure to act in relation to the exercise of a public function - in this case, a planning decision.
 If permission is granted to proceed, the Judicial Review will be decided by a judge at the High Court.

-- An application for Judicial Review of a decision must be made within six weeks of the decision about which you have a grievance being made
+- An application for Judicial Review of a decision must be made within six weeks of the decision.

 A Judicial Review will not succeed if it is based solely on a difference of opinion and you will need to show that you have a clear interest in the decision that has been made.